-The School Department and the State note that this period also will see an increase in State aid of \$36 million per year from the implementation of the funding formula; however, this money has several prior claims on it.
+The School Department and the State note that this period also will see an increase in State aid of during 2013-18 of \$6 million each year over the previous year from the implementation of the funding formula; however, this money has several prior claims on it.
 For starters, Providence has a new obligation to pay between \$2-\$3 million to state charter schools (such as the MET school) under the new funding formula.
-Also, the \$6 million increases are on a base of around \$200, which barely will keep up with the cost of living.
+Also, the \$6 million increases are on a base of around \$200 million, which may be enough keep up with the cost of living, or it may not.
 There is the added cost of providing additional resources to transform the District's low-performing schools.
 In short, there is no "pot of gold" to fund AF; instead, the program at the proposed scale will raise resource issues that will compromise the quality of the education received by the children who remain in the Providence Public Schools.

-5. Staffing Impacts RPOSES
+5. Staffing Impacts

-If Providence lost 500 or more elementary school students to AF, it is likely that it would have to reduce the number of teachers.
+If Providence lost 230 or more elementary school students to AF, it is likely that it would have to reduce the number of teachers.
 Since these students would effectively leave the Providence Public Schools for a new district, these reductions could be viewed as resulting from a decline in enrollment.
 This could trigger R.I.G.L. §16-13-6, which requires teacher layoffs strictly on the basis of seniority.
 Unless and until this law is changed, the result could be a severe setback for the District's efforts to hire, retain and assign teachers in the best interest of the children.